 The procedures are set out in table form identifying:

-Step number
+Step number;

-Required action
+Required action;

-Responsible person or party
+Responsible person or party;

-Desired outcome
+Desired outcome.

 The steps identified in the table correspond to the steps shown in the flowchart.

-The preparation of this document has been done so with the aim of alignment with various ISO/IEC International Standards and Guides, including but not limited to the following:
+The preparation of this document has been done so with the aim of alignment with various ISO or IEC International Standards, ISO Guides, and IECEx Rules of Procedures, including but not limited to the following:

+NOTE Although this IECEx Operational Document makes reference to IEC 60079-14 and IEC 60079-17, it is also relevant in determining ability to work with other international, national or regional requirements of a similar nature, such as IEC 61892-7 - Mobile and fixed offshore units – electrical installations – Part 7: Hazardous areas.

+IECEx 01, IEC System for Certification to Standards relating to Equipment for use in Explosive Atmospheres (IECEx System) - Basic Rules

+IECEx 03-0, IECEx Certified Service Facilities Scheme – Part 0: General Rules of Procedure

+IECEx 03-2, IECEx Certified Service Facilities Scheme – Part 2: Selection of Ex equipment and design of Ex installations – Rules of Procedure

+IEC 60079-14, Explosive atmospheres – Part 14: Electrical installations design, selection and erection

+IEC 60079 Series as relevant or as referenced from IEC 60079-14, for example IEC 60079 – Parts 10-1, 10-2, 13, 19, 26, 28, 29-1, 29-4, 30-1, 30-2, 32-1, 43 or 46

 ISO/IEC 17000, Conformity assessment – Vocabulary and general principles

 ISO/IEC 17011, Conformity assessment – General requirements for accreditation bodies accrediting conformity assessment bodies

+ISO/IEC 17020, Conformity assessment – Requirements for the operation of various types of bodies performing inspection

 ISO/IEC 17021, Conformity assessment – Requirements for bodies providing audit and certification of management systems

+ISO/IEC 17021-1, Conformity assessment – Requirements for bodies providing audit and certification of management systems – Part 1: Requirements

 ISO/IEC 17065, Conformity assessment – Requirements for bodies certifying products, processes and services

 ISO 19011, Guidelines for auditing management systems